d3rp/d3rp.github.io/content/blog/refactoring.rst

 Seen as an optimization problem, we are stuck in an local minimum: We might still be able to make small improvements, but to make significant improvements, we need to make things worse before they get better.
-This requires more commitment, and is less likely to get prioritized.
+This requires more commitment, since we cannot take small steps.
-Additionally, the hills around this minimum tend to grow by themselves, if left unattended.
+Also, the hills around this minimum tend to grow by themselves if left unattended.
 Avoiding getting into this state should be a priority.